f3z0/node-mmap/README.md

   why you would want to do that from JavaScript.
 Convince me otherwise. :-)

-* Reading from and writing to memory-mapped files is a potentially blocking operation. *Do not* use this module in performance critical code.
-Better yet, don't use this module at all.
+* Reading from and writing to memory-mapped files is a potentially blocking operation. ~~*Do not* use this module in performance critical code.
+Better yet, don't use this module at all.~~ Be smart how you use this module, a single producer should write to memory and one or more consumers should read and these roles are not interchangeable.
+This is because we don't have semaphores nor mutexes in place to handle atomic memory writes (keep in mind memory writes pages at a time even if a single byte is changed).
+Why would you want to use mmap in production environment?
+Because shared memory is **the fastest type of inter-process communication possible**, but only if used correctly and with caution.